lisamateane/thuto-college-network/01-requirements.md

 ## Design Constraint
 > Boardroom requires dedicated wireless and wired presentation ports.

-This means the boardroom must have both a wired network port (for a laptop/PC presenting) and wireless access (for guests/staff presenting from their own devices).

 ## Assigned Networking Challenge
-**VLAN Trunking (802.1Q across switches)** — Advanced difficulty.
+**VLAN Trunking (802.1Q across switches)**

-Must configure, verify, and demonstrate 802.1Q trunking between at least two switches and be able to explain what was configured, why it's appropriate and how it was verified.
+Must configure, verify and demonstrate 802.1Q trunking between at least two switches and be able to explain what was configured, why it's appropriate and how it was verified.